-In order to accelerate the establishment of the Bank, the assigned governmental representatives of each country in Northeast Asia are highly suggested to hold negotiations on the related issues as early as possible.
-Considering the urgency of the Bank's establishment, we can take flexible ways for negotiation.
-For instance, the governmental policy-oriented financial institutions of each country can hold negotiations directly with the large enterprises hold by their governments to quicken the steps for the Bank's establishment.
+In order to accelerate the establishment of NEAB, the assigned governmental representatives of each country in Northeast Asia are highly suggested to hold negotiations on the related issues as early as possible.
+Considering the urgency its establishment, we can take flexible ways for negotiation.
+For instance, the governmental policy-oriented financial institutions of each country can hold negotiations directly with the large enterprises hold by their governments to quicken the steps for NEAB's establishment.
 The governmental policy-oriented financial institutions in Northeast Asia include: China Development Bank, China Import and Export Bank, South Korea Development Bank, South Korea Export and Import Bank, Russia Development Bank, Development Bank of Japan, etc.